PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Abstract

 \section{Abstract}

-Multimodal decentralized federated learning (DFL) is challenging because agents differ in available modalities and model architectures, yet must collaborate over peer-to-peer (P2P) networks without a central coordinator.
-Standard multimodal pipelines learn a single shared embedding across all modalities.
-In DFL, a monolithic representation induces gradient misalignment between uni- and multimodal agents; as a result, it suppresses heterogeneous sharing and cross-modal interaction.
-We present \PARSE, a multimodal DFL framework that \emph{operationalizes} partial information decomposition (PID) in a server-free setting.
-Each agent performs \emph{feature fission} to factorize its latent into \emph{redundant}, \emph{unique}, and \emph{synergistic} slices.
-P2P knowledge sharing among heterogeneous agents are enabled by slice-level \emph{partial alignment}: only semantically shareable branches are exchanged among agents that possess the corresponding modality.
-By removing the need for central coordination and gradient surgery, \PARSE resolves uni–/multimodal gradient conflicts, thereby overcoming the multimodal DFL dilemma while remaining compatible with standard DFL constraints.
-Across benchmarks and agent mixes, \PARSE yields consistent gains over task-, modality-, and hybrid-sharing DFL baselines.
-Ablations on fusion operators and split ratios, together with qualitative visualizations, demonstrate the efficiency and robustness of the proposed design.
+Multimodal decentralized federated learning (DFL) must support collaboration among agents that hold different modality subsets and often different model components, while operating over peer-to-peer (P2P) overlays without a coordinating server or a global network view.
+A key obstacle is that conventional multimodal training often relies on a single shared representation, which implicitly assumes that heterogeneous peers can exchange and aggregate the same model components over the same communication links.
+In multimodal DFL, this assumption breaks down: uni- and multimodal agents may push incompatible updates through shared overlays, weakening both inter-agent transfer and cross-modal interaction.
+We present \PARSE, a server-free framework that brings partial information decomposition (PID) into multimodal DFL.
+Each agent splits its latent features into redundant, unique, and synergistic slices (``feature fission''), and performs slice-aware communication over modality-conditioned P2P overlays.
+During training, agents exchange only the slices that are semantically alignable with their neighbors, according to the modalities and model components they share (``partial alignment'').
+This design avoids centralized orchestration and gradient-surgery style conflict handling, while remaining compatible with standard DFL constraints and a range of P2P overlay topologies.
+Across multiple benchmarks and heterogeneous peer mixes, \PARSE consistently outperforms task-, modality-, and hybrid-sharing multimodal DFL baselines while keeping per-link payloads bounded.
+Ablations on fusion choices and split ratios, together with qualitative feature analyses and overlay-topology studies, demonstrate the robustness and communication efficiency of the proposed slice-aware design.